Gays Creek, Kentucky

 Gays Creek is an unincorporated community in Perry County, Kentucky, United States.
 Gays Creek is 14 mi west-northwest of Hazard.
 Gays Creek has a post office, established in 1888, with ZIP code 41745.

-The community was named in honor of Henry Gay, a local Revolutionary War veteran who died in 1830.
+The community was named for the local creek, Gays Creek, which was named in honor of Henry Gay, a local Revolutionary War veteran who died in 1830.